ryanlow64/tp/docs/UserGuide.md

 ### Listing all events : `list_event`

-Shows a list of all events in REconnect.
+Displays all events in REconnect.

 Format: `list_event`